jacksonjude/USA-Election-Map/README.md

 Since the site uses separate svg files for the map, Chrome and Safari might prevent them from loading over the file protocol due to CORS restrictions (see [more info](https://stackoverflow.com/a/8456586/) and [solution](https://stackoverflow.com/a/13262673/)).
 - Fixing this CORS issue on Safari is somewhat simple: go to Develop > Disable Cross-Origin Restrictions.
-- Chrome is a little more complicated:
+- Chrome is a little more complicated, as it needs to be opened via command line to disable CORS:
   - Mac:
     ```
     open -a "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome" --allow-file-access-from-files